junyangq/multiSnpnet/README.md

 We assume the users already have PLINK 2.0.
 Otherwise it can be installed from https://www.cog-genomics.org/plink/2.0/.

 ### Sample Usage:

+For description of the arguments, see the function documentation (e.g. by `?multisnpnet`).

 ```r
 library(multisnpnet)